Lentil Chickpea Burgers are a super flavorful delicious veggie burger that is perfect for the vegetarians in your life.

-I'm working on a new menu planning service, and one of the biggest requests I have received so far has been for more vegetarian recipes.
-Trust me, I get it and I'm here to please.
-Living with two borderline vegetarians myself (my hubby and Kenya), I fully understand the challenge of trying to make one meal that will satisfy everyone in the family.
+One of the of the biggest requests I get is for more vegetarian recipes.
+Trust me, I get it and I’m here to please.
+Living with two vegetarians myself (my hubby and Kenya), I fully understand the challenge of trying to make one meal that will satisfy everyone in the family.
+These Lentil Chickpea Burgers fit the bill.
+Everyone in our family, vegetarians and meat eaters, love this recipe.

 - 2 cups cooked green or brown lentils